 When it’s time for refreshments and a rest from exploring this unique outback town and landscape, you’ll find everything you need in Westonia, including motel and caravan park accommodation.

-Westonia is a small Western Australian Rural Location within the local government area of Westonia, it is located approximately 278kms from the capital Perth covering an area of 306.55 square kilometers.
+Westonia is a small Western Australian Rural Location within the local government area of Westonia, it is located approximately 278kms from the capital Perth covering an area of 306.55 square kilometres.
 Westonia has a recorded population of 199 residents and is within the Australian Western Standard Time zone Australia/Perth.

 If you are planning a visit to Westonia we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Westonia and think we’ve missed something, let us know and we’ll share it here.